STEM, INC. (NYSE: STEM) SHAREH - GuruFocus.com

 Did you lose money on investments in Stem Inc.?
 If so, please visit Stem, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 16, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Stem, Inc. (“Stem” or the “Company”) (: STEM) f/k/a Star Peak Energy Transition Corp. (“STPK”) between March 4, 2021 and February 16, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, May 17, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Stem, Inc. ("Stem" or the "Company") (NYSE: STEM) f/k/a Star Peak Energy Transition Corp. ("STPK") between March 4, 2021 and February 16, 2023, both dates inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Acts of 1933 and 1934.

 On December 4, 2020, Stem announced that it had entered into a definitive agreement to merge with Star Peak Energy Transition Corp., a special purpose acquisition corporation (known as a SPAC or blank-check company), that would result in a combined company with an estimated equity value of approximately $1.35 billion.
 On February 24, 2022, Stem issued a press release announcing that it had entered into a strategic partnership with Available Power ("AP") with a "[v]alue of award expected to exceed $500 million across the project portfolio" and that "provide[d] Stem exclusive rights to 100 standalone energy storage projects in Texas".